-Just 50 minutes after flying into Manchester Airport, Ali and I were in a field of barley watching the birds fix wings and drop into the midst of the ’coys.
+Just 50 minutes after flying into Manchester Airport, Ali and I were in a field of barley to go pigeon shooting in Cheshire, watching the birds fix wings and drop into the midst of the ’coys.
 While Ali banged away I had a chat with our host, Graham Stephens.
 This quiet and unflappable guide and online firearms dealer seems to delight in his new lifestyle having left a high-pressure IT job.